+I. Introduction 4

-- I. Introduction - II.
-Workshop Objectives and Overview
+II.
+Workshop Objectives and Overview 4

 III.
-Breakout Summaries

-- A. What are the science and hazards goals and requirements?
-How should they be prioritized? - B. Which goals require offshore measurements? - C. What capabilities are needed observations, coverage, data latency, robustness? - D. What are the risks, pros and cons of the different engineering approaches?
-Is there a clear winner? - E. What combination of sensors and spacing are needed?
-What observations are required before a full-scale installation? - F. What emerging technologies/platforms are most promising?
+Breakout Summaries A. What are the science and hazards goals and requirements?
+How should the prioritized?
+B. Which goals require offshore measurements?
+C. What capabilities are needed - observations, coverage, data latency, robust.
+D. What are the risks, pros and cons of the different engineering approaches? clear winner?
+E. What combination of sensors and spacing are needed?
+What observations of before a full-scale installation?
+F. What emerging technologies/platforms are most promising? ness?
+Is there a

 IV.
-Questionnaire

-- A. What is the path forward to achieve an offshore sensor network for the subduction zone? - B. Is there a sensible phased approach (such as an intermediate experiments or deployments)? - C. What assessment, development, or studies are required before implementation? - D. Who are the stakeholders, particularly those groups not represented at this meeting? - E. How do we build a coalition who can advocate for a plan? - F. Other thoughts and suggestions. - V. Major Findings
+Questionnaire A. What is the path forward to achieve an offshore sensor network for the subarts.
+B. Is there a sensible phased approach (such as an intermediate experiments of deployments)?
+C. What assessment, development, or studies are required before implementation.
+D. Who are the stakeholders, particularly those groups not represented at this example.
+E. How do we build a coalition who can advocate for a plan?
+F. Other thoughts and suggestions. r on?

+V. Major Findings 17

 VI.
-Recommendations & Future Steps
+Recommendations & Future Steps 18

 VII.
-Acknowledgments
+Acknowledgments 19

 VIII.
-Appendix

-- A. Workshop Schedule

-- B. List of attendees

-- C. Workshop Graphics and Distributed Materials

-- D. Submitted Network Design Maps (Breakout 3)

-- E. Blank Questionnaire and Tabular Compilation of Responses
+Appendix A. Workshop Schedule B. List of attendees C. Workshop Graphics and Distributed Materials D. Submitted Network Design Maps (Breakout 3) E. Blank Questionnaire and Tabular Compilation of Responses F. Abstracts G. Whitepapers 19

-- F. Abstracts

-- G. Whitepapers